Mount Rushmore Festivities and a 1,900-mile Pony Ride: America 250 Celebrations in the Midwest

 America—250 Years in the Making at the Henry Ford in Dearborn, Michigan

 Spanning 250 acres of exhibits and events, this yearlong celebration of American innovation at the Henry Ford highlights how creativity and ingenuity have shaped the nation.
-Headliners include the relocated Dr. Sullivan and Richie Jean Sherrod Jackson Home from Selma, Alabama, opening in Greenfield Village, plus two new museum exhibits: Handmade: The Crafting of America and Fabric of America: Our Fashions, Textiles, and Technologies.
+Headliners include the relocated Dr. Sullivan and Richie Jean Sherrod Jackson Home from Selma, Alabama, opening in Greenfield Village with a weekend block party, plus two new museum exhibits: Handmade: The Crafting of America and Fabric of America: Our Fashions, Textiles, and Technologies.

 Three rows of blue-suited jazz musicians playing brass instruments as part of the Jazz at Lincoln Center orchestra